Interwar Britain: National government: 1931–1939

 On 28 August the National government received £80 million in credits from the bankers of Paris and New York and on 10 September Philip Snowden, who continued as Chancellor, presented his budget, which eliminated the deficit by spending cuts and increased taxation.
 However, the run on the pound continued and was made worse when news was received of the naval mutiny in Invergordon on 15 September, which caused alarm.
 The foreign holders of sterling withdrew their holdings and the pound was forced off the gold standard on 21 September.
 On 7 October Parliament was dissolved and a general election was called, with polling day on 27 October.
 MacDonald appealed to the country to give the National government a "doctor's mandate" so that it would have a free hand to remedy the national crisis.
-The National government won a landslide victory with 67% of the vote and the Labour Party was reduced to 52 MPs.
+The National government won a landslide victory with 67 percent of the vote and the Labour Party was reduced to 52 MPs.

 The Conservatives, who made up a majority of National MPs, favoured protectionist tariffs as a solution to the depression.
 The government combated the dumping of foreign goods imported into Britain with the Abnormal Importations (Customs Duties) Act 1931 and empowered the Minister of Agriculture to impose tariffs on fresh fruits, flowers and vegetables with the Horticultural Products (Emergency Customs Duties) Act 1931.
-In February 1932 Neville Chamberlain, who replaced Snowden as Chancellor in November 1931, introduced the Import Duties Bill, which legislated for a general tariff of 10% on most goods except for food and raw materials.
+In February 1932 Neville Chamberlain, who replaced Snowden as Chancellor in November 1931, introduced the Import Duties Bill, which legislated for a general tariff of 10 percent on most goods except food and raw materials.
 The 1932 British Empire Economic Conference led to a limited form of Imperial Preference with the Dominions of the British Empire.
 This breach with free trade led to the resignation from the government of Snowden and some of the Liberals in September 1932.

 The government also passed the Special Areas Act 1934, which gave £2 million in aid to the "distressed" or "special areas", which were the hardest hit by the depression.
 These were designated as South Wales, Tyneside, Cumberland and Scotland.

 In response to the breakdown of the Disarmament Conference and accelerated German rearmament under Adolf Hitler, the National government launched its own rearmament programme in 1934.
 However, pacifist sentiment was widespread at this time, which found expression in the King and Country debate of February 1933, when the Oxford Union passed the motion "This House will under no circumstances fight for its King and country".
 The October 1933 Fulham East by-election saw the Conservative candidate, who advocated rearmament, defeated by the Labour candidate, who called his opponent a warmonger.
 The Peace Ballot, completed in June 1935, demonstrated overwhelming support for the League of Nations and disarmament, and less emphatic support for military measures to stop an aggressor state.
 The Labour and Liberal parties opposed rearmament and instead advocated disarmament combined with collective security through the League of Nations.
 Winston Churchill, who was left out of the National government, was almost a lone voice in his campaign for increased armaments.